HumanSignal/label-studio/docs/source/tags/choices.md

 meta_description: Customize Label Studio with multiple choice labels for machine learning and data science projects.
 ---

-Use the Choices tag to create a group of choices, with radio buttons or checkboxes.
-Can be used for single or multi-class classification.
-Use for advanced classification tasks where annotators can choose one or multiple answers.
+The `Choices` tag is used to create a group of choices, with radio buttons or checkboxes.
+It can be used for single or multi-class classification.
+Also, it is used for advanced classification tasks where annotators can choose one or multiple answers.

 Choices can have dynamic value to load labels from task.
-This task data should contain a list of options to create underlying <Choice>s.
+This task data should contain a list of options to create underlying `<Choice>`s.
 All the parameters from options will be transferred to corresponding tags.

-The Choices tag can be used with any data types.
+The `Choices` tag can be used with any data types.

 ### Parameters